CHIPS STANDUP WHEELCHAIR

 Both leg rests and foot rests are designed in a unitized construction to structurally support the users body weight while standing.

-The foot rest assembly is designed to swing away to facilitate entry and exit to the Standup chair and the assembly is removable to facilitate transportation of the above described features are typical in predicate devices.
+The foot rest assembly is designed to swing away to facilitate entry and exit to the Standup chair and the assembly is removable to facilitate transportation of the device.
+The above described features are typical in predicate devices.

 Power is supplied to the device by incorporating two 12 volt wet or gel cell batteries providing a 24 volt system.
 This in turn supplies power to two rear mounted direct drive motors, both incorporating electromechanical automatic brakes.
 The motors in turn provides power to a sealed gear box which transfers power to the rear wheels.